Kathleen Donovan

-Kathleen A. Donovan (born 1952) is an American Republican Party politician, who served as County Executive of Bergen County, New Jersey.
-She previously served as County Clerk of Bergen County, New Jersey for four terms, and one term in the New Jersey General Assembly.
-Donovan unsuccessfully sought support to run for Bergen County Executive in the 2002 Republican primary, and lost a campaign for the 2006 Republican nomination for County Executive.
-She ran again for County Executive in 2010, where she defeated incumbent Dennis McNerney.
+Kathleen A. Donovan (born 1952) is an American politician who from 2011 to 2015 served as County Executive of Bergen County, New Jersey, and is currently the last Republican to hold that office.
+She was previously the Bergen County Clerk from 1989 to 2011, and served in the New Jersey General Assembly from 1986 to 1988.

 Early life and education

 Donovan, a graduate of Queen of Peace High School, earned a Bachelor of Arts in Political Science from Rutgers University-Newark and was awarded a Juris Doctor from the Cleveland State University College of Law.
 She is a resident of Rutherford, New Jersey.